rikusoikkeli/purchase-bot-kmarket/README.md

 2. It goes to https://www.k-ruoka.fi/ and searches for every item in the shopping list

-3. For every search, it chooses the least expensive variety to add in the shopping cart.
+3. For every search, it chooses the least expensive variety to add to the cart.
 Except if the least expensive variety costs more than price_constraint set in the shopping list.
 If that happens, the item is skipped.

+4. After shopping, it sends a summary of what happened to your chosen email address.
+What kind of items were chosen, if something was skipped, etc.

 WHY DID I CREATE THIS: